 The Corporate Governance and Nominating Committee has also established the following additional criteria as an aid in the selection of potential director candidates.
 The weight given to any particular item may vary based on the committee's assessment of the needs of the board, and not all criteria may be applicable to each vacancy.
 Similarly, these criteria, in whole or in part, may be modified or waived by the Corporate Governance and Nominating Committee in connection with a particular vacancy or as otherwise deemed appropriate by the committee.
 Candidates should have all or a majority of the following important or desired attributes:

-- active employment as a Chief Executive Officer, or a President, Chief Financial Officer, Senior Officer or General Manager (or a comparable position of responsibility) of a publicly traded company (or a significant private company) with sales and complexity comparable with Ingredion - international business experience - financial responsibility during career and financial literacy - general management experience during career - experience on publicly traded or significant private company boards - experience with corporate governance issues, and ideally, some background in the legal aspects of governance applicable to publicly traded companies - expertise that is useful to the company and complementary to the background and experience of other board members, so that an appropriate balance of skills and experience of the membership of the board can be achieved and maintained - contribution to board diversity in the broadest sense (age, gender, ethnicity, geography and personal experience) - an understanding of technologies pertinent to the company's businesses, production, marketing, finance, regulation and public policy
+- active employment as a Chief Executive Officer, or a President, Chief Financial Officer, Senior Officer or General Manager (or a comparable position of responsibility) of a publicly traded company (or a significant private company) with sales and complexity comparable with Ingredion - · international business experience - financial responsibility during career and financial literacy - general management experience during career - experience on publicly traded or significant private company boards

+- experience with corporate governance issues, and ideally, some background in the legal aspects of governance applicable to publicly traded companies - expertise that is useful to the company and complementary to the background and experience of other board members, so that an appropriate balance of skills and experience of the membership of the board can be achieved and maintained - contribution to board diversity in the broadest sense (age, gender, ethnicity, geography and personal experience) - · an understanding of technologies pertinent to the company's businesses, production, marketing, finance, regulation and public policy

 In addition to these minimum requirements and desired attributes, the Corporate Governance and Nominating Committee will also evaluate whether the candidates' skills and experience are complementary to the existing board members' skills and experience as well as the board's need for operational, management, financial, international, technological or other expertise and diversity in a broad sense.
 The search firm identifies and screens the candidates, performs reference checks, prepares a biography for each candidate for the Corporate Governance and Nominating Committee to review and assists in establishing interviews.
 The Corporate Governance and Nominating Committee members interview candidates that meet the criteria and select those that it will recommend to the board for nomination.
 The board considers the nominees and selects those who best suit the needs of the board for nomination for election or appointment to the board.
 The Corporate Governance and Nominating Committee and the board consider the composition of the entire board and the entire range of diversity in the broadest sense (age, gender, ethnicity, geography and personal experience) in determining who best suits the needs of the board.
 We do not have a formal diversity policy, but we have historically had a diverse board.
+At this time our board includes four women, two men of Hispanic descent, both of whom live outside the United States, and one man of African-American descent.